 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

 - 2. If installed, remove the front bezel.

 - 3. Open the system.

 - 4. Remove the following:

-- a) cooling shroud
+- a. cooling shroud

-- b) PDB shroud
+- b. memory modules

-- c) memory modules
+- c. cooling fans

-- d) expansion cards and the expansion-card risers
+- d. power supply(s)

-- e) integrated storage controller card
+- e. all expansion-card risers

-WARNING: The heat sink and processor are hot to the touch for some time after the system has been powered down.
-Allow the heat sink and processor to cool before handling them.
+WARNING: The heat sink is hot to touch for some time after the system has been powered down.
+Ensure that you do not touch the heat sink(s) while removing the system board.